timelesscode/aerorpg/README.md

 # aerorpg
-space shooter rpg made with lua and love2d

-DD
-devdot317@gmail.com
-Help & support
-DD

-Intergalactic Gambling Saga

-DD
-lets write a action based story that takes place far into the future where people live all over the galaxy where people are in a war with the 7 different races its inspired by trigun, cowboy bebop and radiant silvvergun, lets write book 1 of the manga, this world is all about spaceships called aero's that people race on the side for money and battle with them in vicious wars. this world is big on gambling dice and tonk(cards).  add some comedy and some serious moments and introduce the 8 main characters and the final villian. it starts wholesome and peaceful but quickly things start to change as the cival racism war develops
+space shooter rpg made with lua and love2d lets write a action based story that takes place far into the future where people live all over the galaxy where people are in a war with the 7 different races its inspired by trigun, cowboy bebop and radiant
 Aero Wars - Chapter 1: The Calm Before
 Click to open document
 I've created the first chapter of your manga story, introducing the main characters and setting up the core conflict.
 Here's a quick breakdown of the key elements: